 If the defendant is indicted by a grand jury, he/she does not have a right to a preliminary hearing.
 Rather, the case will go to a grand jury, comprised of nineteen citizens.
 In the grand jury proceedings, the prosecutor presents his/her case with witness testimony and other evidence.
 The prosecutor is not permitted to utilize any evidence that would be inadmissible over objection at trial.
 However, if evidence is presented that would be inadmissible over objection at trial, the grand jury verdict is still valid as long as there is sufficient, competent evidence to support the indictment.

 After all the evidence is presented, the jury engages in a secret deliberation.
 If twelve or more jurors conclude that sufficient evidence exists to establish probable cause that the accused committed the offense, the jury will indict.
 Probable cause is established if the evidence would lead a person of ordinary caution or prudence to believe and conscientiously entertain a strong suspicion of the guilt of the accused.

 The grand jury proceedings are unique in that the defendant is not granted the opportunity to testify.
 In addition, the defendant’s attorney is not permitted to attend, however he/she is provided access to a transcript of the grand jury proceedings.
 A grand jury can convene even if the accused is not yet arrested.
 In such a situation, if an indictment is handed down, the court will issue a warrant for the defendant’s arrest.

-Our aggressive Orange County Criminal Defense Attorneys at Wallin & Klarich have over 30 years of experience handling criminal felony cases.
+Our aggressive California Criminal Defense Attorneys at Wallin & Klarich have over 30 years of experience handling criminal felony cases.
 Our skilled, professional litigators can help you through every stage of the criminal process, particularly the minute details associated with felony charges.
 Please call our offices at (877) 4-NO-JAIL or (877) 466-5245 or submit the form at the top of this page for more information.